Indra Devi: United States

 She taught yoga to many celebrities including Greta Garbo, Eva Gabor, and Gloria Swanson.
 Also among her students were Ramon Novarro, Robert Ryan, Yul Brynner, Jennifer Jones, and the violinist Yehudi Menuhin, who brought Iyengar to the West.

 Her books, including the 1953 Forever Young, Forever Healthy and the 1959 Yoga for Americans described a gentle, relaxing style of yoga using a small number of asanas, practised slowly.
 Devi's biographer, Michelle Goldberg, describes Yoga for Americans as having "a chipper, secular practicality perfectly calibrated for Eisenhower's America."
 Devi introduced the book as of value to artists, "businessmen and sportsmen, models and housewives" and office workers.
 Menuhin wrote the foreword.
 The two books were "an enormous success", and were translated into languages including French, German, Italian, Japanese, Portuguese, and Spanish.

 In 1953 Devi married the German anthroposophical physician Sigfrid Knauer.
 In the mid-1950s she was granted American citizenship and changed her legal name to Indra Devi.
 In 1960 she visited the USSR, seeing Saint Petersburg (then Leningrad) for the first time in 40 years, and meeting the government ministers Andrei Gromyko and Alexei Kosygin at the Indian ambassador's reception at the Sovetskaya Hotel.
-Devi later recorded several instructional talks on yoga, including "Renew Your Life with Yoga."
+Devi released several vinyl records, including Yoga for Americans (1965) and Indra Devi presents Concentration & Meditation (1965).
+She later recorded several instructional talks on yoga, including "Renew Your Life with Yoga."